Signs of Hidden Roof Moisture (How to Detect Roof Moisture Before Major Damage)

 - Water migrating toward ceiling surfaces

-This is why hidden roof moisture can be confusing for homeowners.
-A stain in one room does not always mean the roof opening is directly above that stain.
-Moisture may travel along roof decking, framing members, insulation, or ceiling materials before it finally becomes visible indoors.
+This spreading behavior explains why a ceiling stain does not always appear directly below the roof opening.
+Moisture may travel along decking, framing, insulation, or ceiling materials before it becomes visible indoors.

 In some cases, roof moisture can also move downward into nearby wall cavities.
 When upper wall stains, peeling paint, or musty smells appear near the ceiling line, the problem may involve more than the visible ceiling surface.
 If moisture appears to be spreading into walls, how to find hidden water leaks inside walls may help with the next stage of investigation.